Skip to content

 Text-to-text translation languages

-After a speech-to-text or transcription language has been set, you can add multiple machine translated caption languages (the total number of languages depends on your plan).
+After a speech-to-text (or human subtitling) language has been set, you can add multiple machine translated caption languages (the total number of languages depends on your plan).
 You can change the order in which the languages appear in the player by dragging the languages into the desirable order and clicking 'Update Order'.

 Caption languages through machine translation

-After you add the languages, you can set custom translation through the event vocabulary.
-This allows you to set a specific translation for certain words and phrases.
-For example, you can prevent certain words from being translated (e.g. the name of a product).
+For each of the languages, you can use the vocabulary to set a specific translation for certain words and phrases.
+For example, you can prevent certain words from being translated (e.g. the name of a brand).

 Alt text

-The 'Caption Languages' tab with transcription and auto-translation captions
+The 'Caption languages' tab with human subtitling and auto-translation captions

 Simulcasting

-The Simulcasting tab lets you simulcast a live stream via RTMP to social media channels and other RTMP endpoints (e.g. Periscope, Twitch, a custom CDN...).
+The Simulcasting tab lets you simulcast a live stream via RTMP and SRT to social media channels and other endpoints (e.g. Periscope, Twitch, a custom CDN or OTP platform...).
 Simulcasting is an optional feature in Clevercast, so you will only see this tab if it's part of your plan.

 Single-language